 Selection of stationery produced within N M Rothschild & Sons on behalf of Leopold David de Rothschild, including lunch menus, blank embossed cards and Exbury invitations, displaying two style of arrows; examples of NMR, English Chamber Orchestra and Music Society, Royal College of Music and personal stationery from the office of Leopold de Rothschild (1927-2012) who was also chair of the two musical organisations.
 Includes colour postcard of a map showing New Court and environs.

 Photographs of Mr Leopold David de Rothschild (1927-2012); four passport photographs; informal photograph of Mr. Leopold at his desk with picture of a railway train in his hand; informal photograph of Leopold in panama hat at an event (possibly the opening of Exbury steam railway).

-Recording of Private Passions, broadcast on BBC Radio 3, 2 September 1995, featuring Leopold David de Rothschild.
+Recordings on cassette tape and CD of Private Passions, broadcast on BBC Radio 3, 2 September 1995, featuring Leopold David de Rothschild.

 Leopold David de Rothschild, recordings, 'Mad about Music', 2010

 000/440/2, 1 CD

 CD of Mr Leopold de Rothschild's radio interview with Gilbert Kaplan on Mad about Music, WQXR, New York, 4 April 2010.

 Leopold David de Rothschild, recordings, 'Acis and Galatea', n.d.